-STATEMENT OF COMMISSIONER JONATHAN S. ADELSTEIN APPROVING IN PART & DISSENTING IN PART
+STATEMENT OF COMMISSIONER JONATHAN S. ADELSTEIN APPROVING IN PART, DISSENTING IN PART

-Re: Digital Audio Broadcasting Systems and their Impact on the Terrestrial Radio Broadcast Service, Second Report and Order, First Order on Reconsideration and Second Further Notice of Proposed Rulemaking in MM Docket No. 99-325.
+Re: Digital Audio Broadcasting Systems and their Impact on the Terrestrial Radio Broadcast Service (MM Docket No. 99-325).

 Today, the radio industry is at a challenging crossroads.
 With the emergence of different platforms such as broadband, MP3, and satellite radio, there is increased pressure on terrestrial radio to digitize and to expand its delivery capacity and capability over the most ubiquitous of all platforms - over-the-air broadcasting.